MattHalloran/ReactGraphQLTemplate/README.md

 It is often useful to send and receives emails with the website's address.
 Instructions to set that up can be found [here](/docs/MessengerSetup.txt)

+## Favicons
+A favicon is the image displayed in a browser's tab window.
+It also has other uses, such as being the icon displayed if the site is added to the home screen on a phone.
+There are a lot of different formats out there, so it's easiest to use a site like [realfavicongenerator](https://realfavicongenerator.net/) to guide you through this process.
+All you need is an svg file of your desired image (usually your company logo).

+Favicons should be placed in `packages/ui/public`.
+The link and meta tags should be added to `packages/ui/public/index.html`.
+After your favicon files are in the correct location, if you have a `site.manifest` or `manifest.json` file, you should add `name` and `short_name` fields with your project's name and a short description, respectively.

+## Theming
+Picking the correct colors for your site can be easy or complicated, depending on how deeply you want to go into it (you could use color theory, for example).
+You also have to make sure that your theme's colors are different enough from each other to be distinguisable.
+I use [this color tool](https://material.io/resources/color/#!/?view.left=0&view.right=0) to create a solid starting point.
+The site's theme is set in `packages/ui/src/utils/theme.js`.

+By default, this site automatically sets dark or light theme depending on your browser's settings.
+This is accomplished in `packages/ui/src/App.js`.

+## Custom fonts
+The easiest way to use custom fonts is by using [Google Fonts](https://fonts.google.com/).
+Once a font is selected, you should see some html needed for the font to be loaded.
+This can be pasted into `packages/ui/public/index.html`.
+Then the font can be applied with the font-family CSS tag, as also shown on Google Fonts.

 ## GraphQL debugging
 GraphQL syntax errors are notoriously hard to debug, as they often do not give a location.
 Luckily, this project is structured in a way that allows these issues to be tracked down.